-Keratin extensions refer to all extensions installed with the hot fusion method.
+Let’s talk hair!
+Keratin extensions, for example, refer to all extensions installed with the hot fusion method.
 Small I or U tipped strands with keratin on the root are glued onto the natural strands, one by one, by heating up the keratin with a hot tool.
 Fusion extensions are becoming more and more popular because they produce great results and look completely seamless.

 - Now that your locks are tangle-free, you can proceed with the washing.
-You will need a very mild shampoo that doesn’t contain any strong chemicals like sulfate because it can damage the keratin glue.
+You will need a very mild shampoo that doesn’t contain any strong chemicals like sulfate because it can damage the keratin or tape-in glue.
 A good option is a baby shampoo or one that is made specifically for use on extensions.
 Another product you will need is a leave-in conditioner and optionally some natural oils.

 - After your locks are dry, brush them one more time to reduce any tangling from the washing.
 And that’s it!

 It’s important to know that one should not constantly wear clip-in or wire hair extensions.
 These are short term tresses and washing is much easier as a result.

 - Take off hair extensions and put them in a bowl with lukewarm water.

 - Add sulphate free shampoo and swirl them around.